AndresDavidPeralta/acoustic-soundscape/README.md

 # Improving Soundscape Retrieval for Bioacoustic Monitoring

-This repository contains the official implementation of the paper **"Improving Soundscape Retrieval for Bioacoustic Monitoring: An  Analysis of Fusion Techniques with Pre-trained Embeddingss"**, accepted at **WebMedia 2025**.
+This repository contains the official implementation of the paper **"Improving Soundscape Retrieval for Bioacoustic Monitoring: An  Analysis of Fusion Techniques with Pre-trained Embeddings"**, accepted at **WebMedia 2025**.
 The project focuses on developing efficient and explainable methods for retrieving similar ecoacoustic recordings using deep-learning embeddings and vector databases.

 ---